pebblecode/pebblecode.github.io/work/case-studies/bede.md

 results-title: The Results
 results-illustration: v2/rocket-2.svg
 results-summary-lrg: Through early-stage collaboration with pebble {code}, Bede Gaming built their own platform that gives customers and gamers the freedom to adapt their products and play them on any device.
 results-summary: The platform also integrates best of breed games from other content providers, delivering gaming of all kinds on a whole new industry-leading platform.
 They have also created a world-class engineering team that pebble {code} is proud to have contributed to.<br><br> The platform has supported at peak times up to 5000 players using different games and devices.
-Bede Gaming currently has 100 cloud-based servers under their management, and power 30 different gambling websites.
+Bede Gaming currently has 1000 cloud-based servers under their management, and power 30 different gambling websites.
 results-screenshot: bede/screenshot.png

 ## ------ The Future ------ ##
 future-title: The Future
-future-summary: The new platform adds £100 million in stakes each month for Bede Gaming, adding value and attracting new games to the software every day.
+future-summary: The new platform adds £100 million in stakes each month for Bede Gaming, adding value and attracting new games to the product suite every day.

 # Quote
-quote2:
+quote2: pebble {code} has been fantastic long-term partner for Bede Gaming.
+They shared our vision from the start and have consistently proven themselves to be highly innovative and extremely capable.
-quote2-author:
+quote2-author: Dan Smyth, Founder, Bede Gaming

 ## ------- Photo 2 -------- ##